blankaex/blog/_drafts/smt-manual.md

 {% include gallery images=images %}

 ## 5. Commands (Part I)
-Command Menu: COMP (Computer)
+**Command Menu: COMP (Computer)**

 ### COMP
 The command to use your computer.
-Only usable by the main character.
-Cannot be used when the main character is dead or unconscious.
+Only usable by the protagonist.
+Cannot be used when the protagonist is dead or unconscious.
 * **Summon Demon:** Summon a demon to join your party.
 Costs money.
 * **Return Demon:** Temporarily remove a demon from your party and return it to your computer's stock.
 * **Delete Demon:** Permanently delete a demon from your stock when you no longer have a use for it.
 * **Change Order:** Change the order of your party members by pressing the A button in order from the start.
 The member at the front of the party is more likely to be targeted for attacks.
 * **Auto-Map:** Displays tiles you have traversed inside buildings and underground.
 Refer to pages 6~7 for more detail.
 * **Devil Analysis:** Review the properties of demons you have previously fought.
-The main character can access this menu in battle.
+The protagonist can access this menu in battle.
 This feature becomes available after a certain event in the game.

 {% capture images %}
     {{ site.url }}/assets/res/smt-manual/20221227115017.jpg